aqualinqs/Bison-Tracking-UI/README.md

    - Detections by Class (bar chart)
    - Bison Count Trend (line chart)
    - Live MJPEG video stream (if available)
-   - Download buttons for JSON/CSV stats
+   - Download buttons for JSON/CSV stats and PDF analytical report

 #### 🎨 Customization
 - You can edit the endpoints directly in the HTML file to match your server configuration.